Central Metal Site Investigation

 - Frequently Asked Questions (FAQs)

 EPA then used aerial photos to show similar piles were on the site since the early 2000s.
-While EPA was testing, community members shared concerns that contaminated soil from the site was blowing onto their properties.
-In response, in 2019, EPA decided to ask for permission to test the soil of yards in parts of the Walnut Park and Florence-Firestone neighborhoods near the site.
-These tests may show whether or not contaminated soil from the site has blown onto nearby properties.
+When EPA tested the soil and groundwater, community members shared concerns that contaminated soil from the site was blowing onto their properties.
+In response, in 2019, EPA asked for permission to test the soil of yards in parts of the Walnut Park and Florence-Firestone neighborhoods near the site.
+These tests may show whether contaminated soil from the site blew onto nearby properties.